Translate

 • All children are fully included in all areas of the curriculum within the designated school times including school trips, plays and school clubs regardless of their SEND.

-• The ethos of the school celebrates diversity and encourages inclusion through assemblies, religious education, community cohesion days and PSHE.
+• The ethos of the school celebrates diversity and encourages inclusion through assemblies, religious education, whole school events and PSHE.

 Specific information about particular arrangements can be gained by talking with the SENDCos or headteacher.